-The train then came to a Green Signal for the ICE Crossing.
+The train then came to a green signal for the Iowa, Chicago and Eastern crossing.

-The ICE Crossing is really the crossing with the Canadian Pacific.
+The crossing is really the crossing with the Canadian Pacific.

-The ICE Crossing interchange tracks.
-The train ran through Nora Springs and by the Stoffer Storage Track.
+The ICE interchange tracks.
+The train ran through Nora Springs and passed the Stoffer storage track.

-The ICE/CP Crossing at Plymouth.
-The Canadian Pacific uses the Iowa Northern as a short cut from the ICE/CP Crossing at Plymouth to the ICE Crossing at Nora Springs.
-The train ran by the Reindl Storage a 7555-foot long storage track prior to reaching our destination of Manly.
-The train pulled into Manly for our lunch but I had some pictures to take first.
+The Iowa, Chicago and Eastern/Canadian Pacific Railway crossing at Plymouth.
+The Canadian Pacific uses the Iowa Northern as a shortcut from here to the ICE crossing at Nora Springs.
+We then passed the 7,555 foot long Reindl storage track prior to reaching our destination of Manly where we arrived for lunch but I had some pictures to take first.

-Our train has reached Manly.
-Now let us go see the railroad display here in Manly.
+Our train reached Manly.
+Now let us go and see the railroad display at the Manly Junction Railroad Museum.

 One last view of our train before I went to get lunch.
-Two ladies in a golf cart gave me a ride to near the front of the food line.
-There I got a Roast Beef Sandwich and sat out in the Iowa sun on a beautiful early afternoon.
-After lunch I went through the Manly Railroad Museum and then socialized with friends until it was time for our Photo Runby of the train returning to the boarding area.
-I set up on the west side of the tracks.
+Two ladies in a golf cart gave me a ride to near the front of the food line where I was given a roast beef sandwich and sat out in the Iowa sun on a beautiful early afternoon.
+After lunch I went through the Manly Railroad Museum then socialized with friends until it was time for our photo runby of the train returning to the boarding area and set up on the west side of the tracks.

-The Photo Runby at Manly.
-After that we reboarded the train and headed back to Cedar Falls with me relaxing and visiting with friends.
-I still had a few pictures to take.
+The photo runby, after which everyone reboarded the train and headed back to Cedar Falls as I relaxed and visited with friends but still had a few pictures to take.

-The Greene Station.
-I relaxed the way back to Cedar Falls.
-Randy Jackson offered me a ride back to Cedar Rapids and he returned me to the Motel 6 where I put up the story and then relaxed.
+The Iowa Northern office building in Greene.
+I relaxed the way back to Cedar Falls and upon arrival, Randy Jackson offered me a ride back to Cedar Rapids and he returned me to the Motel 6 where I uploaded the story and then relaxed.

-That is what we did at the 2012 NRHS Cedar Rapids NRHS Convention on this date.
+That is what we occurred at the 2012 NRHS convention on this date.